UW-Hydro/VIC/README.txt

         Description:

         Index i was not declared.
 This has been fixed.
+TJB

 If() statements in get_force_type() fail for some global parameter files